 The development of Let’s Talk Tech and resulting research advances the scientific understanding of how to engage people living with dementia in decisions for how they will be monitored to reduce risks to their privacy and autonomy.
-It helps families navigate a complex technology landscape.
-Effectively involving people living with mild dementia in these decisions will enable families to experience the benefits of these technologies and improve their health and well-being.
+It helps families navigate a complex technological landscape.

 Pilot Study Publications:

 Berridge, C., Turner, N., Liu, L., Fredriksen-Goldsen, K., Lyons, K., Demiris, G., Kaye, J., Lober, W.B.
 (2023).
 Preliminary efficacy of Let’s Talk Tech: Technology use planning for dementia care dyads.
 Innovation in Aging, https://doi.org/10.1093/geroni/igad018